 Dr Boudet is always striving to improve his knowledge and expertise in the field of implantology, and has received the status of Diplomate of the International Congress of Oral Implantologists, the highest level of accreditation given by the world's largest implant organization.

-If you are looking for an implant dentist in West Palm Beach, we can advise you on your dental implant options.
+If you are looking for an implant dentist in West Palm Beach, we can advise you and explain your options.
 Dr Boudet has extensive training in the surgical placement and restoration of implants, implant maintenance,and treating ailing and failing implants.
 Please call our office at (561)968-6022 for a complimentary personal consultation with Dr. Boudet.
 We believe a well informed patient is more likely to make the correct decisions about his or her implant options.

 Here is a short video and some common questions about implants:

-If you have questions about implants, implant related procedures, or are considering having implants placed,
+If you have questions about implants, implant related procedures such as bone grafts, or are considering having implants placed,

 please call our office at (561) 968 6022 for a FREE consultation.